Become a better traveller

 This national certification is awarded to businesses and operators that hold a high international level in ecotourism.
 Over 100 strict criteria on environmental performance, host-role, local community integration, and purchasing must be met and often improved.
 The certificate is renewed every three years.

 Eco-Lighthouse enterprises work towards satisfying requirements and implementing environmental measures on a systematic and ongoing basis in order to create more environmentally friendly operations and safer work environments.
 Enterprises are certified subject to independent assessment and must undergo a recertification process every three years.

-Global ecolabel, recognized by GSTC, for hotels, small accommodations, campsites, and attractions.
+A global eco label, recognized by GSTC, for hotels, small accommodation providers, campsites, and attractions.
 Certified businesses must meet strict criteria for waste, energy, water, procurement, green areas, CSR, and staff involvement.
-High standards are maintained through annual certificate renewal, rigorous application process, documentation, and frequent audits.
+High standards are maintained through annual certificate renewal, a rigorous application process, documentation, and frequent audits.

 A prestigious, global label granted on the basis of a series of stringent environmental, educational, safety-related and access-related criteria that must be met and maintained, which is aimed at beach, marina and sustainable boating tourism operators.
 More than 4,100 sites in 46 countries are Blue Flag certified.